anngroong/podcasts/content/episode/449-sergei-melkonian-israel-iran-crackdown-on-armenian-opposition-pashinyan-in-istanbul.md

 - Pashinyan’s June 13 visit to Istanbul and quiet meeting with Erdogan and Aliyev.
 - OIC’s “Istanbul Declaration” includes sharp anti-Armenian language.
 - Turkish-Azeri military drills in Nakhichevan amid regional war.
-- THE KITCHEN SINK
-  - Crackdown on opposition figures tied to the ARF and the Srbazan Movement.
-  - Arrest of billionaire Samvel Karapetyan after defending the Armenian Church
-  - Gunfire Continues At Armenian Border Towns
-  - Dismissal of NSS chief Armen Abazyan amid rising pressure on security institutions.
-  - Lawsuit filed by Armine Fanyan accusing Pashinyan of inciting hatred.
-  - Anna Hakobyan’s “Education is Trendy” campaign shielded as a state secret.

 ## ❓ Key Questions Discussed